JustinMShea/ExpectedReturns/README.md

 Students engaged in this project will obtain a deep understanding of:
 i) Data Science applications in finance
-ii) Quantitative Analysis of Active portfolio management
+ii) Quantitative Analysis of active portfolio management

 ## Areas of Interest